Anne Liu Kellor

 What if I’m not ready for a full package?
 Do you offer feedback on individual pieces or one-time calls?
 What is your hourly rate?

 While I prefer to work with writers who would like to sign up for a 3-month or more coaching/editing package, or to edit book-length manuscripts, I am open to offering one-time sessions or providing feedback on individual essays, memoir, or other forms of creative nonfiction.
-My editing hourly rate is $160 an hour; zoom coaching is $180 (last updated 12.23), or a limited number of sliding scale slots.
+My editing hourly rate is $160 an hour; zoom coaching is $180, or feel free to ask about a limited number of sliding scale slots.

 How does coaching differ from editing?